playframework/playframework/documentation/manual/detailedTopics/configuration/ws/KeyStores.md

 ## Configuring a Trust Manager

 A [trust manager](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#TrustManager) is used to keep trust anchors: these are root certificates which have been issued by certificate authorities.
 It determines whether the remote authentication credentials (and thus the connection) should be trusted.
 As an HTTPS client, the vast majority of requests will use only a trust manager.
-Trust stores should only contain public keys.

-If you do not configure it at all, WS uses the default trust manager.
-This points to the `cacerts` key store in `${java.home}/lib/security/cacerts`.
+If you do not configure it at all, WS uses the default trust manager, which points to the `cacerts` key store in `${java.home}/lib/security/cacerts`.
+If you configure a trust manager explicitly, it will override the default settings and the `cacerts` store will not be included.

 If you wish to use the default trust store and add another store containing certificates, you can define multiple stores in your trust manager.
-The trust manager will try each in order until it finds a match:
+The [CompositeX509TrustManager](api/scala/index.html#play.api.libs.ws.ssl.CompositeX509TrustManager) will try each in order until it finds a match:

 ```
 ws.ssl {
   trustManager = {
       stores = [
         { path: ${store.directory}/truststore.jks, type: "JKS" }  # Added trust store
-        { path: ${java.home}/lib/security/cacerts } # Default trust store
+        { path: ${java.home}/lib/security/cacerts, password = "changeit" } # Default trust store
       ]
   }
 }
 ```

-If you configure a single store, the default `cacerts` store will not be included.

-> NOTE: For a trust manager, if you are intending to use client authentication, you **must** use a store in the JKS format containing only the CA certificate for the client certs.
-The reason is that the SunJSSE provider is [very limited](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#SunJSSE): "Storing trusted anchors in PKCS12 is not supported.
-Users should store trust anchors in JKS format and save private keys in PKCS12 format."
+> **NOTE**: Trust stores should only contain CA certificates with public keys, usually JKS or PEM.
+PKCS12 format is supported, but PKCS12 should not contain private keys in a trust store, as noted in the [reference guide](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#SunJSSE).

 ## Configuring a Key Manager

 A [key manager](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#KeyManager) is used to present keys for a remote host.
 Key managers are typically only used for client authentication (also known as mutual TLS).

-The key manager may contain multiple stores in the same manner as the trust manager.
+The [CompositeX509KeyManager](api/scala/index.html#play.api.libs.ws.ssl.CompositeX509KeyManager) may contain multiple stores in the same manner as the trust manager.

 ```
 ws.ssl {